-- A. In order to establish Floating Zones, the Zoning Map must be amended by the following procedures outlined herein and the prescribed regulations for amendments to this Zoning Law found in Section 940. - B. Application for establishment of a Floating Zone shall be made to the Town Board by the owner(s) of property proposed to be included in the zone.
-The Town Board shall refer such application to the Town Planning Board for consideration within seven (7) working days of the filing of such an application. - C. The applicant must provide a development plan and detailed program which would enable the Town Board and Planning Board to evaluate the proposed development and its effects on nearby land uses and public services.
-Such a plan and program must consist of the application requirements specified under Special Use Procedure Section 715.
-Once this information is accepted by the Planning Board, the Board shall review the proposal in light of the requirements specified for Floating Zones. - D. The Planning Board must discuss the proposal with the applicant at a regular meeting of the Board within thirty-one (31) days of the filing of the required information by the applicant with the Town Board.
-Within ten (10) working days of such a meeting, the Planning Board must report its recommendations to the Town Board. - E. The Planning Board shall consider, where appropriate, the need for the proposed use in the proposed location; its consistency with the General Plan and the existing character of the neighborhood in which the use would be located.
+- reflecting the proposed floating zone to the County Planning Board where feedback and recommendations will be provided to the Town Board. - E. The Planning Board shall consider, where appropriate, the need for the proposed use in the proposed location; its consistency with the General Plan and the existing character of the neighborhood in which the use would be located.
 It also must consider safeguards to minimize possible detrimental effects of the proposed use on the adjacent properties, on public services and on the historic character of the area. - F. It shall be the authority of the Planning Board to prescribe conditions for the proposed use and make a recommendation for siting the zone based upon this.
 It is the Town Board's authority to review this recommendation (from the Planning Board) and enact or disapprove an amendment thereon.
-Within forty-five (45) days of receipt of the Planning Board recommendation, the Town Board must, following public notice provided by this Law (see Section 715 C.) hold a public hearing on the proposal; and must then approve or deny the proposal. - G. If the proposal is approved by the Town Board, and the Zoning Map has been amended to create the appropriate zone, the applicant must within six (6) months submit application for a special use permit as provided in Section 715 of this law. - H. If such an amendment is enacted, the permitted development must be confined to the specific designated area and adhere to the approved development plan and program.
-Anything different from this constitutes a violation of this Zoning Law. - 1.
-In order to exceed any of the above time frames for adoption of a Floating Zone there must be agreement by the applicant, Town Board and Planning Board.
+Within forty-five (45) days of receipt of the Planning Board recommendation, the Town Board must, following public notice provided by this Law (see Section 715 C.) hold a public hearing on the proposal; and must then approve or deny the proposal. - G. If the proposal is approved by the Town Board, and the Zoning Map has been amended to create the appropriate zone, the applicant must within six (6) months submit an application for a special use permit as provided in Section 715 of this law.
+Failure to submit an application within the six-month time frame will result in the Floating Zone reverting to its previous zone classification. - H. If such an amendment is enacted, the permitted development must be confined to the specific designated area and adhere to the approved development plan and program.
+Anything different from this constitutes a violation of this Zoning Law according to Section 930. - I. In order to exceed any of the above time frames for adoption of a Floating Zone there must be a mutual agreement by the applicant, Town Board and Planning Board.